Francesco Baldini

-Francesco Baldini (born 14 March 1974) is an Italian football coach and a former player who played as a defender, currently in charge of club SPAL.
+Francesco Baldini (born 14 March 1974) is an Italian football coach and a former player who played as a defender.

 Club career

 Throughout his club career, Baldini played for Italian clubs Massese, Juventus, Napoli, Roma, Genoa, Perugia, as well as San Marino.

 International career

 At the international level, Baldini was called up to the Italian Under-21 Olympic squad for the 1993 Mediterranean Games but did not make any appearances for the side.